An App for People Who Learn Hard Things

 Make relationships explicit, not assumed

 Draw arrows between topics to make their relationships explicit instead of keeping them in your head.
-Label the connection type, direction, and meaning so you clarify what the relationship is between topics.
+Label the connection type, direction, and meaning so you clarify what the relationship actually is, not just that one exists.

 When relationships are visible, gaps, weak foundations, and misplaced assumptions become obvious.
-A list of topics becomes a usable and personal mental model.
+A list of topics becomes a usable, personal mental model of the subject as a whole.

 The science